Gretel Navigator Fine Tuning

 1. The default context length for the underlying model in Navigator Fine Tuning can handle datasets with roughly 50 columns (less if modeling inter-row correlations using group_training_examples_by).
 Similarly, the default context length can handle event-driven data with sequences up to roughly 20 rows.
 To go beyond that, increase rope_scaling_factor.
 Note that the exact threshold (where the job will crash) depends on the number of tokens needed to encode each row, so decreasing the length of column names, abbreviating values, or reducing the number of columns can also help.

 2. navigator_ft is a great first option to try for most datasets.
 However, for unique datasets or needs, other models may be a better fit.
 For heavily numerical tables or use cases requiring 1 million records or more to be generated (navigator_ft can generate batches of up to 130,000 records at a time), we recommend using actgan.
 It will typically be much faster at generating results in these scenarios.
-If differential privacy is needed, we recommend using tabular_dp for numerical and categorical data or gpt_x with differential privacy enabled for free text data.
 For text-only datasets where you are willing to trade off generation time for an additional quality boost, we recommend using gpt_x.

 3. Given the model is an LLM, mappings from the training data often persist in the synthetic output, but there is no guarantee.
 If you require mappings across columns to persist, we recommend doing pre-processing to concatenate the columns or post-processing to filter out rows where the mappings did not persist.